suntroy/C200-Project-07/README.md

 ## References
 Main menu music is "Potential" by 1000 Handz on FreeMusicArchive (CC BY) (https://freemusicarchive.org/music/1000-handz/cc-by-free-to-use-ambientbackground-scores/potential/)

+Daytime and nighttime music are created by Sunny Troyer on SoundTrap (soundtrap.com/), with loops from FreeSound (freesound.org/).

 Construction hat image is originally the middle image of "Yellow construction hard hat from different angles isolated on transparent background.
 3D rendering" by HTGanzo on Adobe Stock (https://stock.adobe.com/images/yellow-construction-hard-hat-from-different-angles-isolated-on-transparent-background-3d-rendering/588902899?prev_url=detail)

 Hand image is originally "Male hand with index finger pointing to something" by sinseeho on Adobe Stock (https://stock.adobe.com/images/male-hand-with-index-finger-pointing-to-something/547819959?prev_url=detail)